Frequently Asked Questions

 Special Needs Adoption

 Refers to many categories of children, including those with physical, emotional, and medical disabilities, children over the age of five, or those in foster care.
-Special Needs children can also refer to siblings that are trying to be placed together.
+Special Needs children can also refer to siblings trying to be placed together.

 Termination of Parental Rights